Review: Book review

 A book review (or book report) is a form of criticism in which a book is analyzed based on content, style, and merit.
 It is often carried out in periodicals, as school work, or online.
-Its length may vary from a single paragraph to a substantial [essay].
+Its length may vary from a single paragraph to a substantial essay.
 In the case of a work of poetry or fiction, or of nonfiction in which the literary merits of the work are an important element, a review will commonly use the methods of literary criticism.
 Such a review often contains evaluations of the book on the basis of personal taste.
 Reviewers, in literary periodicals, often use the occasion of a book review for a display of learning or to promulgate their own ideas on the topic of a fiction or non-fiction work.
 At the other end of the spectrum, some book reviews resemble simple plot summaries.
 Reviews of non-fiction works intended for instructional or informational purposes may focus more directly on concerns such as practical usefulness and reader-friendliness.

 Music reviews

 Performance reviews

-Reviews of live music performances are typically short articles that tell readers about the performers or group(s) that were involved and the pieces or songs that were performed.
-The comments made by reviewers fall, roughly into two categories: technical comments and subjective/artistic comments.
-The elements in the "technical" category include rhythmic "togetherness", intonation, errors or slip-ups, and so on.
-These elements are fairly "black and white"; a pianist playing a concerto either played the right notes on a climactic scale run, or she missed it.
-The subjective comments refer to elements which are a matter of taste.
-The balance between the different elements in a review (information about the performer or group; information about the pieces/songs; commentary about the technical and subjective elements of the performance) depends on the audience that a music critic is writing for.
-Music reviewers writing in local newspapers or general-interest magazines may not be able to assume that the readers will be familiar with music performers and pieces/songs, so they may decide to include a great deal of "background" information.
+Reviews of live music performances are usually short articles that inform readers about the performers or group(s) that were involved and the performed pieces or songs.

+Comments made by reviewers mostly fall either into technical comments or subjective/artistic comments.
+While technical comments include objective elements of the performance such as mistakes or intonation, the subjective comments refer to elements which are not objective, and are subject to taste, such as interpretation of factors like tempo or dynamics.

+The balance between information and commentary depends on the target audience of the review, for example, a music critic writing for the general public (such as in a general newspaper) might put more background information, while a music critic writing for a more informed audience might put more commentary.